Does an appetizer on a disposable pick, single-serving style, that is both sweet and tangy sound yummy + easy?

 If you don’t like spicy and tangy, then you can change this all up.

 In fact, you can make up your own sauce if you don’t like mine.

 Try using equal parts brown sugar and ketchup before rolling the bacon-wrapped water chestnuts.

-Simply, roll a water chestnut in the mixture then wrap with bacon.
+Simply, roll a water chestnut in the mixture then wrap it with bacon.

 I love making these and I love my microwave, but, with soy and brown sugar, I find it just ruins the flavor and burn.

-Therefore, I have to suggest you bake these bad boys and live with that.
+I have to suggest you use your oven to bake these bad boys!

-When You Bake A Batch Bacon-Wrapped Water Chestnuts…
+When You Bake A Batch of Bacon-Wrapped Water Chestnuts…